 NZIFF is proud to provide big screen premieres for striking work made within our own shores.
 In fact it's one of our key objectives.
 In 2015 we platform a marvellous diversity of documentaries - several of them significantly international in scope - and two very different programmes of short films.
-We're proud to host screenings for two films that mark the 2014 Tūhoe Crown Settlement - and the first documentary about New Zealand Cinema since Sam Neill's Cinema of Unease made its indelible mark 20 years ago.
-See also Return of the Free China Junk (p42).
+We're proud to host screenings for a film that marks the 2014 Tūhoe Crown Settlement - and the first documentary about New Zealand Cinema since Sam Neill's Cinema of Unease made its indelible mark 20 years ago.